fossabot/community-14/GOVERNANCE.md

 **Off-boarding Criteria**

 An off-boarding vote may be called by any maintainer if any of the following criteria are met:
-- A maintainer has made less than 30 contributions over a span of 6 months.
+- A maintainer has made less than 30 contributions over a span of 1 year.
-  - Contributions can be tracked using the [DevStats dashboard](https://k0s.devstats.cncf.io/d/66/developer-activity-counts-by-companies?orgId=1&var-period_name=Last%206%20months&var-metric=contributions&var-repogroup_name=All&var-country_name=All&from=1522810884223&to=1680577284223&var-companies=All).
+  - Contributions will be tracked manually until having an active Devstats Dashboard for the project.
   - Other relevant data will be collected and evaluated to assess the maintainer's contributions.
 This includes their involvement in discussions, conversations on Slack, and any other relevant interactions.

 The off-boarding process includes the following steps: